-WIPR senior editor Muireann Bolger interviewed our founding partner and managing partner Annabelle Gauberti, on the Chanel v Huawei judgment, handed down on 21 April 2021 by the EU general court.
+WIPR senior editor Muireann Bolger interviewed our founding and managing partner Annabelle Gauberti, on the Chanel v Huawei judgment, handed down on 21 April 2021 by the EU general court.

 9 March 2021

-France Bleu columnist Willy Rovelli interviews our founding partner and managing partner Annabelle Gauberti, on cancel culture, and its arrival in France.
+France Bleu columnist Willy Rovelli interviews our founding and managing partner Annabelle Gauberti, on cancel culture, and its arrival in France.

 This article showcases Welp Magazine’s top picks for the best France based legal tech companies.
 These startups and companies are taking a variety of approaches to innovating the legal tech industry, but are all exceptional startups and companies well worth a follow.
 Crefovi is one of these best France-based legal tech companies, according to Welp Magazine!

 This comic strip sets out a fascinating story about greed, lack of transparency, and retaliation in the art world, in which our founding and managing partner, Annabelle Gauberti, is cited (and portrayed!) several times, to illustrate her views about the ongoing Dmitri Rybolovlev v Yves Bouvier legal saga.

 Inside the tactics that luxury perfume makers are using to throw counterfeiters off the scent.
 Our founding and managing partner, Annabelle Gauberti, gets interviewed by Carly Page, journalist at Wired UK, about how to fight efficiently against perfume counterfeiting.